Veluaravind/Sample_TW/Sample.md

 - Using an embedded method
 - Importing a method from TargetLynx XS

-After you create a method, on the home page, you can view it in Browse all methods.
+After you create a method, on the home page, you can view it on the "Browse all methods" page.

 **See also:**
 - Browsing methods